SaaS Website Design That Converts: 7 Must-Have Elements to Win More Signups

 Why it Works

-• It speaks to marketers and sales leaders who are metric-driven
+- It speaks to hospitality leaders who are obsessed with a great guest-experience

 The design supports this messaging with clean, white space that centers attention on the headline and CTA.
 The above-the-fold hero includes only the essentials: one CTA button and a product illustration that immediately shows users what the product looks like in action.